nomic-ai/gpt4all/README.md

 GPT4All welcomes contribution, involvment, and discussion from the open source community!
 Please see CONTRIBUTING.md and follow the issue, bug report, and PR markdown templates.

+Check project discord, with project owners, or through existing issues/PRs to avoid duplicate work.
-**Note**: Please make sure to tag all of the above with relevant project identifiers
+Please mmake sure to tag all of the above with relevant project identifiers or your contribution may be dismissed.
+Example tags: `backend`, `bindings`, `python-bindings`, `documentation`, etc.